Monte Carlo goodness-of-fit tests for degree corrected and related stochastic blockmodels: Simulations of the proposed latent-block test

-Similarly, we tested goodness of fit of the $2$-block ER-SBM on synthetic data generated from the $2$-block $\beta$-SBM.
+Similarly, we tested goodness-of-fit of the $2$-block ER-SBM on synthetic data generated from the $2$-block $\beta$-SBM.
 Figure \ref{fig:reject} shows sampling distributions of the GoF statistic for two of the ER-SBM fibers with positive (non-trivial) posterior probabilities.
-The number of nodes in this experiment is $n=27$ and the data is generated using a dense parameter regime.
+The number of nodes in this experiment is $n=27$ and the networks are generated using a dense parameter regime.
 The test's $p$-value for this distribution is $0.005$ and therefore the null is rejected, i.e., the ER-SBM does not fit the synthetic data, as expected.

 \paragraph{The experiment and Type I/II error rates:} Synthetic networks are generated 50 times from the null model and the block assignment estimation process is repeated for each network.
 For each of these, the fibers are analyzed as described above.